MARYANNE67/carForces/README.md

 - **Interactive Interface**: Explore rental car options through an engaging and user-friendly interface.
 - **Fast and Responsive**: Enjoy a smooth browsing experience on both desktop and mobile devices.
-- **Customizable**: Easily customize and tailor your search based on preferences such as car type, location, and more.
+- **Customizable**: Easily customize and tailor your search based on preferences such as car model, year, engine type and more.
-- **Next.js Optimization**: Leveraging Next.js features for optimized performance and efficiency.
+- **Next.js Optimization**: Leveraging Next.js, RapidApi for car data features for optimized performance and efficiency.

 ## Getting Started